cabloy/zova/zova-docs/guide/essentials/modularization/module.md

 # Module

-In Zova, `Modules` consolidate components, configurations, languages ​​and other resources into cohesive blocks of functionality, each focused on a feature area, application business domain, workflow, or common collection of utilities
+In Zova, `Modules` consolidate pages, components, configurations, languages ​​and other resources into cohesive blocks of functionality, each focused on a feature area, application business domain, workflow, or common collection of utilities

 ## Why need Modularization?